 logo

 There are many obstacles to housing for people with disabilities.
-Many disabled people are at risk of institutionalization or destitution in the absence of affordable, accessible housing in the community.
+Many disabled people are at risk of institutionalization or poverty in the absence of affordable, accessible housing in the community.

 Disabled people who rely solely on Social Security Disability Insurance (SSDI) benefits without additional income may have trouble affording housing or rent.
-SSDI recipients are frequently unable to afford the rental market in the United States due to their low income, unless they have another source of livelihood.
+SSDI recipients are frequently only able to afford the rental market in the United States due to their low income if they have another source of livelihood.

 Social Security Disability Housing Assistance for Disabled Americans

-Special Homes For Disabled Are Often More Expensive
+Special Homes For the Disabled Are Often More Expensive

 Complicating matters, disabled people typically require housing that is specifically tailored to their needs.
-They frequently require purpose-built housing, which may include handrails in bathrooms and showers, wheelchair-accessible kitchens, and other features that cater to their limitations.
+They frequently require purpose-built housing, including handrails in bathrooms and showers, wheelchair-accessible kitchens, and other features that cater to their limitations.

 Finding housing with even basic accessibility features can be difficult, if not impossible or unaffordable, for people who use mobility devices.
 As a result, accessible housing for the disabled is commonly more expensive due to these accommodations and requirements.